Skip to main content

 StateImage successIndicator) {

-// Try different values until one is accepted
+// Try each value until one succeeds

 for (String value : possibleValues) {

-if (executeRepeatUntil(config)) {
+if (typeAndVerify(inputField, value, successIndicator)) {

 }